CodeSigils/webpack4-react16-setup/README.md

         use: {
           loader: "babel-loader",
           /**
            * Presets must be in this order.
-The 'stage-0' preset.
+The 'stage-0' preset
            * allows us to use arrow functions inside the body of
-           * a class component.
+           * a class component and must be mounted last.
            */
           options: {
             presets: ["react", "env", "stage-0"]